wardstoneX/Autonomous-Driving-Simulaton/README.md

  WolfTPM component, which doesn't seem worth it for something that ideally only runs once.)

+Remember to remove the `#define CLEAR_TPM` and re-compile before running the application again.

 # Running the Python client

 // TODO